Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page describes how to deploy Enterprise-scale with a basic configuration based mainly on module defaults.
+This page describes how to deploy your Azure landing zone with a basic configuration based mainly on module defaults.
 We then show how to dynamically modify the built-in archetype definitions using the `archetype extensions` and `archetype exclusions`.

 > **NOTE:** This feature is available from version `0.2.0` and also works on your own custom archetype definitions.